gertjana/mooving_golem/readme.md

 ./test_and_build.sh
 ```

-this should create a `mooving.wasm` file in the root directory
+this will check/test/fmt/lint the code, build the webassembly binary and should result in a `mooving.wasm` file in the root directory

 ## run it